-In some cases, students that have had a dispute at Weymouth High School or a school sponsored event may opt for a Peer Mediation.
-Peer Mediation is a strong outreach program that allows students who are having a dispute, to turn to classmates and peers for help.
-All the meetings are confidential and occur during school hours.
-Mediators are trained to listen and help the disputants devise a solution; not give their own opinions.
-Any consenting pair of students can have mediation by requesting one through: Class Dean, Counselor or the Principal.
-Sometimes a concerned teacher may request students to have mediation, but both parties must consent to it before it occurs.
+In some cases, students that-who have had a dispute at Weymouth High School or a school sponsored event may opt for a Peer Mediation.
+Any consenting pair of students can have access mediation by requesting one through:-a Class Dean, Counselor, or the Principal.
+Sometimes a A concerned teacher may also request students to have mediation for students, but both parties must consent to it before it occurs.